Fudgy Brownies

 When it comes time to whip up a batch of these chewy chocolate brownies, here are a few kitchen tools you might find helpful along the way.

-- Glass mixing bowls– Great for using in the double broiler method and simply whipping up the brownies after.
+- Glass mixing bowls– Great for using in the double boiler method and simply whipping up the brownies after.

 - Whisk– Used to actually mix the ingredients together.